eclipse-archived/smarthome/docs/documentation/concepts/index.md

 It is a bit of an over-simplification, but you can think of the physical view as being a view of the 'real world', and the functional view being a view of the 'software world'.

-## Things, Channels, Items and Links
+## Things, Channels, Bindings, Items and Links

 **Things** are entities that can be physically added to a system.
 Things may provide more than one function (for example, a Z-Wave multi-sensor may provide a motion detector and also measure room temperature).